exercism/javascript/concepts/regular-expressions/about.md

 ## How to create Regular Expressions

-In JavaScript, a regular expressions is mostly written in the format `/pattern/modifiers` where 'pattern' is the main regex, and 'modifiers' are a series of characters which we can add to indicate special options (like superpowers).
+In JavaScript, regular expressions are mostly written in the format `/pattern/modifiers` where 'pattern' is the main regex, and 'modifiers' are a series of characters which we can add to indicate special options (like superpowers).

 Nevertheless, we have two ways of creating a regular expression: